French Revolution of 1848: 24 February

 By 24 February, Paris was a barricaded city, and King Louis Philippe remained without a government, as first Molé, then Thiers, failed to form a cabinet.
 After hearing of the massacre on the Boulevard des Capucines, Louis Philippe called for a government to be installed by Barrot, who represented a significant concession to the reformists.
 At the same time, however, the king gave the command of the troops in Paris to Marshal Bugeaud, who was despised by the crowds for his reputation of brutality in suppressing protests.
 In the early morning, Bugeaud sent four columns through the city in an attempt to defeat the insurgents at the barricades.
 However, Louis Philippe, intending to avoid even more bloodshed, ordered the officers in charge to attempt to negotiate before opening fire.
 Several barracks in Paris were attacked, and a convoy of ammunition was captured by the insurgents at Vincennes.
 The seat of the city administration, the Hôtel de Ville, was taken by the revolutionary National Guards.
 Bugeaud ordered all his soldiers to fall back and consolidate the defense around the Tuileries Palace.

 During the morning, heavy fighting broke out in several parts of Paris, with the largest combat taking place at the Place du Château d'Eau.
 There, armed insurgents attacked the Château d'Eau, a guard post on the way to the Tuileries held by about one hundred men of the Municipal Guard and the despised 14th Line Regiment.
 After intense fighting, the Château d'Eau was overrun and set on fire, with the surviving soldiers throwing away their weapons in surrender.

 With the insurgents closing in on the royal palace, Thiers advised Louis Philippe to leave Paris and crush the revolution from outside with an overwhelming force of regular troops; however, this strategy was soundly rejected by Thiers' colleagues, including Barrot.
-While the Château d'Eau burned, the king received conflicting advices from his allies, and briefly collapsed on his study. Émile de Girardin was the first of his advisors to suggest abdication.
-At around noon, realizing no further defence was possible, Louis Philippe called off all resistance and formally abdicated in favor of his nine-year-old grandson Philippe, Count of Paris.
+While the Château d'Eau burned, the king received conflicting pieces of advice from his allies, and briefly collapsed on his study. Émile de Girardin was the first of his advisors to suggest abdication.
+At around noon, realizing no further defense was possible, Louis Philippe called off all resistance and formally abdicated in favor of his nine-year-old grandson Philippe, Count of Paris.

-Louis Philippe and Queen Maria Amalia boarded a carriage awaiting at the Place de la Concorde, from where, escorted by the cavalry, they drove off and left Paris.
+Louis Philippe and Queen Maria Amalia boarded a carriage awaiting at the Place de la Concorde and left Paris escorted by cavalry.
 After the royal couple's departure, the revolutionaries finally seized the now nearly deserted Tuileries Palace.
 On the king's throne, which would be burned the next day at the Place de la Bastille, they wrote, "The People of Paris to All Europe: Liberty, Equality, Fraternity.
 24 February 1848".
 The Palais Royal, the historic seat of the Orléans family in Paris, was likewise invaded by a mob and sacked.
 Another Orléans residence just west of Paris, the Château de Neuilly, was pillaged and largely burned down by a mob on the 25th.